muratk3n/thirdwave/en/README.md

 That' true.
 And simple-in-the-small wins over in the long-run, in terms of concurrency.
-Many top supercomputers in the world these days use GPUs nowadays.
+Many top supercomputers in the world these days use GPUs.
 And its funny it all started from the graphics community.

 "GPUs and CPUs are architecturally very different devices.
 CPUs are designed for running a small number of potentially quite complex